sixolet/about/resume.md

 - Led recovery and reconstruction from data storage inconsistencies
 - Participated in Dropbox's catchall server on-call rotation

+##### Miscellaneous

+- Contributor to [mypy](https://github.com/python/mypy), a static typechecker for Python, with a focus on making function types flexible and exact

 #### Meteor Development Group (November 2012 - February 2014)